hi-jergen/hi-jergen.github.io/index.md

 ---
-layout: home
+layout: default
-title: Welcome to My Portfolio
+title: Ethan Juengerman
 ---

-# Welcome to My Portfolio
+# Welcome to my portfolio

-This is the homepage of my portfolio site built with Jekyll.
+This is where I showcase my work.